 Roger Federer easily reaches US Open's 4th round

-Federer won five consecutive U.S. Opens from 2004-08, and next plays 19th-seeded Tommy Robredo of Spain.
+Federer, who won five consecutive U.S. Opens from 2004-08, next plays 19th-seeded Tommy Robredo of Spain.
 Federer has won all 10 of their previous matches.

-If he makes that head-to-head record 11-0, Federer could face 12-time major champion Rafael Nadal in the quarterfinals in what would be the rivals' 32nd meeting - but first at Flushing Meadows.
+If Federer makes that head-to-head record 11-0, he could face 12-time major champion Rafael Nadal in the quarterfinals in what would be the rivals' 32nd meeting - but first at Flushing Meadows.
 Not only have they met at each of the other Grand Slam tournaments, they've met in the final at Wimbledon, the French Open and Australian Open.

 "I think I was able to really use my serve well, because it was breezy tonight again.
 I used the wind a bit better and I had more variation than him, which gave me more margin in my game,'' Federer said.
 "I won the first set and I was able to play with the lead, and that makes things easier, as well.''

 A run-around, inside-in forehand return winner off a 90 mph second serve gave Federer a break to 3-1 in the first set, establishing a pattern.

 Mannarino, whose fourth-round appearance at Wimbledon this year was his best showing at a major tournament, fell to 0-7 against players ranked in the top 10.
 That includes an 0-3 mark against Federer, losing all eight sets between them.

 Federer has been ranked No. 1 for more weeks than any man in history, but he's currently No. 7, his lowest spot since 2002.
 He has won one title in 2013, dealt with pain in his lower back and experimented with using a larger racket head.